masoudltf/tosan-widget-guide/README.md

 session:The-session-You-Get-From-The-Previous-Service
 ```

-The body of response is the list of the below object
+The body of response is a list of the below object

 ```
 "deposit_number":"DEPOSIT-NUMBER",